 The pipeline runs at session close and consists of four stages:

 Stage 1: Session Segmentation.
 The full session is segmented into functional units: task initiation, tool use sequences, reasoning chains, commitment statements, outcome reports.
-Segmentation uses a fine-tuned token classifier trained on 12,000 annotated sessions.
+The segmentation step is implemented as an LLM call with a structured-output schema; the originally-published "fine-tuned token classifier trained on 12,000 annotated sessions" was aspirational — no such classifier or labeled corpus exists.
+We have removed that claim.

 Stage 2: Signal Extraction.
 Each segment is classified by a signal extractor into one of seven categories: